Repellent protection test on electrical, signaling or communication cables against rodents (rats and/or mice).

 Different types of components are currently incorporated into the outer sheath of the cables to act as rodent repellents, generating a bitter taste or a burning sensation that prevents the cables from being gnawed on by them.

 The tests to evaluate the desired effect of the repellents consist of exposing rodents to the cable under evaluation.
 These tests can be of choice or non-choice, depending on whether the rodents are simultaneously with the product (cable) under evaluation and ad libitum food, or on the contrary, during a large part of the day they are only with the product under evaluation, but without having their usual food.
+Choice tests are used to assess the efficacy of a product while non-choice tests can be used to show an innate level of activity for the active substance and to assess the correct dosage.
 The test is carried out in parallel with the cable treated with the rodent repellent and with a control cable without rodent repellent treatment.

-The tests are carried out in triplicate (three animals in individual cages for the test group and three animals in individual cages for the control group).
-The effects produced are evaluated by macroscopic observation of the exposed pieces with the corresponding description of the observed effects and by objective determination of the weight loss of the exposed pieces, to calculate the percentage of weight loss of the samples with repellent, with respect to samples without repellent.
+The tests are carried out, as a minimum, in triplicate (three animals in individual cages for the test group and three animals in individual cages for the control group).
+Testing is generally done for 7, 14, or 30 days, as requested by the client, depending on what they want to declare for their product.
+The effects produced are evaluated by macroscopic observation of the exhibited pieces with the corresponding description of the observed effects, assigning them a degree of visual damage, and by objective determination of the weight loss of the exhibited pieces, to calculate the percentage of weight loss of the samples with repellent, compared to the samples without repellent, the degree of gnawing.
+A statistical evaluation is performed to assess whether the degree of gnawing in the control and test samples is statistically significant.
 Images of the observed effects are included in the results.